wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-rest-service-aspnet-api-sql-database.md

 The application is now running in the cloud, using SQL Database to store its data.
 After you finish testing the application in Azure, delete it.
 The application is public and doesn't have a mechanism to limit access.

->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web site in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
 No credit cards required; no commitments.

 ## Next Steps

 A real application would require authentication and authorization, and you would use the membership database for that purpose.
-The tutorial [Deploy a Secure ASP.NET MVC application with OAuth, Membership and SQL Database](/documentation/articles/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database) is based on this tutorial and shows how to deploy a web site with the membership database.
+The tutorial [Deploy a Secure ASP.NET MVC application with OAuth, Membership and SQL Database](/documentation/articles/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database) is based on this tutorial and shows how to deploy a web application with the membership database.

 Another way to store data in an Azure application is to use Azure storage, which provide non-relational data storage in the form of blobs and tables.
 The following links provide more information on Web API, ASP.NET MVC and Window Azure.